stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-the-power-of-pairing.md

 1. Have a clear objective.
 2. Rotate between navigating and driving.
-3. Use (Pomodoro Technique)[https://en.wikipedia.org/wiki/Pomodoro_Technique] to timebox driving/navigating and factoring in breaks.
+3. Use [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) to timebox driving/navigating and factoring in breaks.
 I find without regular 5min breaks it can be easy to drift, especially when remote.
-I use (TomatoTimer)[https://www.toptal.com/project-managers/tomato-timer] which is a free web app.
+I use [TomatoTimer](https://www.toptal.com/project-managers/tomato-timer) which is a free web app.
 4. Where possible use [VSCode Liveshare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare)* to allow the navigator to edit the code in real time.

 *It can be VERY buggy.
 I've found it works best when the person whos wanting to edit remotely does so in their browser rather than in their own VSCode

+## Pair programming as a engineering manager
+Bringing it back to the post title.
+I feel as a manager it's an ideal way to support your team with their progression.
+As I've coded less at work over the last few years I'm not as sharp as I was BUT through pairing I'm away to work one-on-one with someone and focus on giving higher level support.
+I might not know the exact answer but I can bring along my debugging skills and core programming experience.
+For instance last week I was working with one of my team on a unit test for a componet.
+I couldn't remeber the exact syntax I needed to allow Jest to mock the feature.
+I was able to go over simplyingygin the code and making it more testable so we didn't have to create a complexed mock.

 ## Conclusion
 If you have any comments/feedback/questions on this article please get in touch!
-I'd love to know if you us pair programming and how you find it.
+I'd love to know if you use pair programming and how you find it.